Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Green Bottle Blue Tarantula Diet

-As these arachnids are nocturnal and prefer to hunt in the dark, live prey should be served in its diet preferably in captivity.
+Tarantulas are nocturnal and prefer to hunt in the dark.
+To match their natural behavior, serve live prey as part of your tarantula’s diet in captivity.

-Like most tarantulas, the Green Bottle Blue is an opportunistic predator, preying primarily on insects and other arthropods, super worms, grasshoppers, katydids, moths beetle larvae, and baby rodents.
+Like most tarantulas, the Green Bottle Blue is an opportunistic predator, preying primarily on insects and other arthropods, super worms, grasshoppers, katydids, moth beetle larvae, and baby rodents.

 Feeding